 At the initial visit, dextrose Prolotherapy was given to her left thoracic facets and costovertebral junctions.
-When seen one month later, she felt 40% better and another Prolotherapy treatment was given to the same area.
+When seen one month later, she felt 40% better, and another Prolotherapy treatment was given to the same area.
 She was not seen again for several months and felt her thoracic pain didn’t need treatment anymore but she wanted to start treatment for her left shoulder instability.

-The patient did not return for one year because of resolution of her thoracic and shoulder pain with the previous Prolotherapy treatments.
+The patient did not return for one year because of the resolution of her thoracic and shoulder pain with the previous Prolotherapy treatments.
 Her return visit surrounded hip pain.

-1 Merolla G, Cerciello S, Paladini P, Porcellini G. Snapping scapula syndrome: current concepts review in conservative and surgical treatment.
-Muscles, Ligaments and Tendons Journal.
-2013;3(2):80-90. doi: 10.11138/mltj/2013.3.2.080.
-[Pubmed] [Google Scholar]
+6 Merolla G, Cerciello S, Paladini P, Porcellini G. Snapping scapula syndrome: current concepts review in conservative and surgical treatment.
+Muscles Ligaments Tendons J. 2013 Jul 9;3(2):80-90. doi: 10.11138/mltj/2013.3.2.080.
+PMID: 23888290; PMCID: PMC3711706.
+[Google Scholar]